Mrlxz/DMGFE/README.md

 ```
 To generate results using a trained model, use
 ```
-python3 main.py -f samples/test.jpg
+python3 main.py -f Samples/test.jpg
 ```
 ## Evaluation
-To eval our DRTN , use
+To eval our DMGFE , use
 ```
 python benchmark.py
 ```
 ## Training
-To train our DRTN, use
+To train our DMGFE, use
 ```
 cd training
-bash train_DRTN.sh
+bash train_DMGFE.sh
 ```
 ## Futher Information
 If you have any problems with the code, please list the problems you encountered in the issue area, and I will reply you soon.
 Thanks for the baseline work [3DDFA](https://github.com/cleardusk/3DDFA).